lukmanr/CLVPipelines/build-deploy/README.md

 ## Building and deploying the pipelines
-Before the tutorial's pipelines can be run, they have to be configured, compiled, and deployed in your project.

-The building and deploying of the pipelines have been automated using [GCP Cloud Build](https://cloud.google.com/cloud-build/docs/).
+The building and deploying of the solution accelerator's pipelines and components have been automated using [GCP Cloud Build](https://cloud.google.com/cloud-build/docs/).
 The build process goes through the following steps:
 1. Copy the solution's github repo into the Cloud Build runtime environment
 1. Create a docker image to support custom build steps
 1. Build a base image for the pipeline's helper components (refer to the later sections to understand the pipeline's design).
 The name of the image is provided as a build parameter.